moonbitlang/moonbit-course/course10/course_en.md

     - If it's the same key, update the value.
     - Else, keep probing.
   - Store the key-value pair when an empty slot occurs.
-- We assume empty slot exists.
+- We can assume an empty slot exists.

 # HashMap Based on Open Addressing